 Innovation in Partnership Working

-The Innovation in Partnership Working Award recognises the importance of innovation in collaborative partnerships between hospices and other services to reach more people and to deliver better outcomes for people at the end of life
+This award recognises the importance of innovation in collaborative partnerships between hospices and other services to reach more people and to deliver better outcomes for people at the end of life.

 General criteria and guidance

 - Unless otherwise stated, Innovation entries will consist of an introductory statement of 650 characters (including spaces) followed by a statement of no more than 3,500 characters (including spaces), as to why the entrant feels his or her organisation/project should win.
 The statement should be based on the information outlined below.
 Entrants may also submit supporting information such as relevant literature, media coverage, etc.Extra info should be e-mailed separately to firstname.lastname@example.org clearly identifying which entry it refers to.

 - Each entry will be judged by a panel appointed by Hospice UK.

 - Each category will have a winner, with no runners up.

 - Members and Subscribers of Hospice UK are eligible to enter, with the exception of:

 - The Towergate Hospice Team of the Year Award, which is only open to member hospices.